AMIS-Services/code-cafe/zsh-and-ohmyzsh/README.md

 ### The big Oh My Zsh features

 1. Plugins - You can install plugins for programs such as Git, AWS, Docker, JHipster.
-The git is by far my favorite.
+The git plugin is by far my favorite.
 Take a look at all the shortcuts the git plugin provides:
    https://github.com/robbyrussell/oh-my-zsh/wiki/Plugin:git
-   It also gives you the status of your repo in a glance.
-Green: no changes, yellow with circle icon: untracked files, yellow with plus icon: tracked files, etc.
+   By default you can see the status of your repo in a glance.
+   Green: no changes
+   Yellow with circle icon: untracked files
+   Yellow with plus icon: tracked files, etc.
 2. Themes - There is a whole community sharing themes that alter what your console looks like.
 Or you could create your own theme.
 3. A whole lot of aliases
    `..` instead of `cd ..`
    `...` instead of `cd ../..`
    `....` instead of `cd ../../..`
    `rd` instead of `rmdir`
    `_` instead of `sudo`
    .. and the list continues, type `alias` to reference them all
 4. Further configuration of Zsh, enabling advanced features